 Foam Core Mounting

 |Fabric-covered foam core makes

-purses, I needed rigid foundations through which I could stitch.
-For each piece,
+purses, I also needed rigid foundations through which I could stitch,

 I glued two or three foam core panels together, stretched fabric over them (cotton

 on the back side, then pinned and stitched the small bag to the mount.
-Finally, I
+Ordinary

 placed each panel in a small plexiglas box frame.
 Since needles easily penetrate